jhonathan-lkmx/skyou-web/content/inkjet-printing.md

 ## Stocking Fabrics

-We maintain inventory on the fabrics that correspond to our base catalog offerings.
-We have extensive relationships with mills.
-For bulk orders or ongoing projects, we can develop or source fabric needed for your custom project.
+We maintain inventory of the fabrics that correspond to our base catalog offerings.
+We have extensive relationships with fabric mills.
+For bulk orders or ongoing projects, we can develop or source the fabric needed for your custom project.

 </block>